Online @ 9

 You can free to sit with whoever you like, but best to prearrange this in advance.

 We have changed our layout to enable a more flexible approach to social distancing.
 You can sit anywhere on the pew but we ask that you social distance from the next group or person along.

 Yes, we will be singing two songs at each service during August, but ask that you wear a facemask throughout.

 Communion will continue to be bread only at present.

 Will there be coffee or a chance to socialise indoors?

 At the moment we unable to offer refreshments, and ask you not to socialise indoors before or after the service.
 We encourage you to catch up with friends outside in the churchyard after the service.
 We hope to be able to offer refreshments again in the Autumn.

 Yes, but in a limited capacity.
 Please observe the additional hygiene procedures in place, and should you have to queue please social distance.

-I'm over 70 or in a vulnerable group - can I come to a service?
+I'm in a vulnerable group - should I come to a service?